Pupil Premium Grant

 - Some children entitled to PPG are not fully supported at home to engage with homework and to arrive at school ready to learn.

-Analysis of data for Summer 2017 indicates that the school has done well in improving outcomes for disadvantaged children across all three key stages.
-Data indicates that the attainment of children entitled to PPG is never more than 1 child different from their peers.
-We therefore intend to continue with the programmes which have now become embedded and which have been very successful.
+Analysis of data for Summer 2018 indicates that the school has done well in improving outcomes for some disadvantaged children across all three key stages, whilst others, with more complex needs make less progress.
+Data indicates that the attainment of children entitled to PPG is rarely more than 1 child different from their peers.
+We therefore intend to continue with the programmes which have now become embedded and which have been very successful, whilst aiming to target more precisely the needs of certain individual children who are more vulnerable.

-Evaluation of assessments of current pupils shows that children make good progress through out Foundation Stage and Key Stage1.
-However, rapid progress is required for PP pupils in key year 6 with specific emphasis on mathematics, and English in Year 6.
+Rapid progress is required for PPG pupils in key year 6 with specific emphasis on mathematics, and English in Year 6.
 Allocated PP tutor time has a particular focus on pupils not on target to achieve Year 6 age related expectations.
 Funding has also been allocated to support families who struggle financially to fund school trips, including residential trips.

 How will the school measure the impact of the Pupil Premium?